 The machine operates on words over an input alphabet.
 The symbols forming a word are written, in order, in consecutive cells of the tape from left to right.
-When the machine enters a state, the read/write head scans the symbol in the controlled cell, and writes a symbol from the tape alphabet to this cell.
-Then the head moves one cell to the left, or one cell to the right, or not at all.
-After this, the machine enters a new state.
+When the machine enters a state, the read/write head scans the symbol in the controlled cell, and writes in this cell a symbol from the tape alphabet; it then moves one cell to the left, or one cell to the right, or not at all; after that, the machine enters a new state.